EKirschbaum/EKirschbaum.github.io/_pages/cv.md

 Academic Background
 ======
 * since 2015: Ph.D.
-Student at the Image Analysis and Learning group at Heidelberg University
+Student at the Image Analysis and Learning Group at Heidelberg University
 * 2014--2015: M.Sc. in Physics, University of Tübingen
 * 2010--2014: B.Sc. in Physics, University of Tübingen